Homemade Remedies that may Help With Boils

 - Poor diet

 - Place a bit of the membrane found inside eggshells on the affected area.

-- Make a poultice out of raw, grated carrot mixed with a bit of wheat germ.
-Apply the mixture directly to the boil and cover with a clean cloth.
+- Make a paste out of raw, grated carrot mixed with a bit of wheat germ.
+Apply the mixture directly to the boil and cover it with a clean cloth.